manuelesvi/Literatura/Ayn Rand/Notes.md

 ---

-# Chapter 7 - The Exploiters and The Exploited
+## Chapter VII - The Exploiters and The Exploited

 >>>
 A tractor went past her, loaded with green-blue bolts.
 The sound of drills came as a steady shudder from far below, where men swung on metal cables, cutting the straight stone drop of the canyon wall to reinforce the abutments of the bridge.
 Down the track, she could see men working, their arms stiff with the tension of their muscles as they gripped the handles of electric tie tampers.